CookiePPP/papers/README.md

 ![image](https://user-images.githubusercontent.com/42448678/217080976-dba517bd-9532-4e9c-b9dc-ad8df0d48505.png)

-They show that each change they propose has a minor positive impact on the MOS.
+They show that each change has a minor positive impact on the MOS.
+Phoneme Pretraining and Differentiable Durator come from Mixed-Phoneme BERT and Parallel tacotron 2 respectively.

 ---